To schedule interviews with Azusa Pacific experts, please contact:

 - Teamwork and collaboration

-Stephen P. Johnson, DMADean, College of Music and the ArtsExpert on music and the arts’ impact on culture
+Stephen P. Johnson, DMADean, College of the ArtsExpert on music and the arts’ impact on culture

 - Art’s impact on culture